KentBarr/Articles/what-convinced-me-about-Scott.md

 **2. He says "Trust, but VERIFY"**
 This is obviously related to #1 above.
 You will waste precious time from your life wondering *if* he is right.
 I'm quite serious.
 He always is.
 He knows more than you and he's not lying.
 Accept that.

 So the smartest thing for you to do is to trust that what he tells you is *true*, but then *verify* it.
-Until you veryify for yourself, you will not understand, you'll just have memorised some words that some guy said.
+Until you verify for yourself, you will not understand, you'll just have memorised some words that some guy said.

 **3. He has nothing to sell**
 Scott's not selling anything.
 At all.
 No newsletters, no donation box... he doesn't want your money.
 He doesn't even want to be your "friend" on Facebook.